faisalakhlaq/faisalakhlaq/README.md

-- 👋 Hi, I’m @faisalakhlaq
+- 👋 Hi and welcome, I’m Faisal Akhlaq
 - 👀 I’m interested in software and web development
-- 🌱 I’m currently learning Python - React
+- 🌱 I’m currently working on Python (Django & Flask) and React

 <!---
 faisalakhlaq/faisalakhlaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.